 d.
-Share option plans:
+Share option plan:

 The Company has authorized through its 2012 Share Option Plan, the grant of options to officers, directors, advisors, management and other key employees of up to 3,672,094 Ordinary shares.
-The options granted generally have a three-year vesting period and expire ten years after the date of grant.
-Options granted under the Company's option plan that are cancelled or forfeited before expiration become available for future grant.
-As of December 31, 2020, 1,019,457 of the Company's options were available for future grants.
+The options granted generally have a four-year vesting period and expire ten years after the date of grant.
+Options granted under the Company's option plan that are canceled or forfeited before expiration become available for future grant.

+As of December 31, 2021, 378,231 of the Company's options were available for future grants.